 About Inland Isle

-Emerging from the secluded mountain town of Jackson, Wyoming, Inland Isle is an indie folk-rock band whose members inevitably found each other in a small – but surprisingly deep – music scene.
+Emerging from the mountain town of Jackson, Wyoming, Inland Isle is a new indie folk-rock band whose members were bound to find each other in a small – but surprisingly deep – music scene.

-On their eight-song debut album, Inland Isle reckons with four years of political upheaval in America and its effects on personal relationships with partners, family members, and one’s community and profession.
+On their eight-song debut album, Time Has Changed Us, Inland Isle reckons with the aftermath of upheaval in America and its effects on relationships, community and livelihoods.

 No upcoming shows.